nasa-butterfly/nasa-butterfly.github.io/assets/science_team_resumes/gille.md

 - 2015: American Geophysical Union, Fellow
 - 2000: Zeldovich Award for COSPAR Scientific Commission A, conferred by the Committee on Space Research (COSPAR) and the Russian, Academy of Sciences for excellence and achievement by a young scientist
 - 1995: Carl-Gustav Rossby Award for the best thesis of the year, Center for Meteorology and Physical Oceanography, MIT

+## Mentoring Experience:
+During her career, Professor Gille has mentored 14 postdocs, 15 PhD students, 2 MS students, and more than 30 undergraduates.

 ## Publications (of ~125 total, see http://pordlabs.ucsd.edu/sgille/publications.html):
 1. Wei, Y., S. T. Gille, M. R. Mazloff, V. Tamsitt, S. Swart, D. Chen, and L. Newman, 2020.
 Optimizing mooring placement to constrain Southern Ocean air-sea fluxes, J. Atmos.
 Ocean.
 Tech., 37, 1365-1385, doi:10.1175/JTECH-D-19-0203.1.